Could be your best option

 - Your debts must be more than your assets

 - Your creditors must vote on the proposal and determine if they agree to the terms

-- All debts are included in the proposal, you cannot pick and choose
+- All unsecured debts are included in the proposal, you cannot pick and choose

 - Child support or alimony must still be paid

-- Secured debt like a car loan or a mortgage are not included in your claim
+- Secured debts like a car loan or a mortgage are not included in your claim

 Through this process, you must give “Full Disclosure” of your income and expenses, assets, liabilities, and any business holdings as part of the proposal process and a consumer proposal is filed through a Licensed Insolvency Trustee (LIT).